nulib-oer/emps/text/070-experiments.md

 ### Surveys vs Survey Experiments

 The growth of online survey platforms, such as Survey Monkey and Qualtrics, have resulted in a similar growth in the use of survey experiments.
-While you might already be familiar with surveys thanks to [ch06](./surveys.html), it is important to differentiate survey experiments.
+While you might already be familiar with surveys, it is important to differentiate survey experiments.
 That is, **survey experiments** are experiments that are embedded in surveys.
 Within such a survey, participants answer questions and read materials just as they would in any survey.
 But at some point, respondents are randomly assigned to a treatment or control group.

 What is advantageous about experiments embedded in a survey like this is that it is extremely easy to do.
 Because the surveys are often disseminated online, that means the researcher does not need a physical space where the experiment will be administered.
 Further, survey respondents are quite easy to obtain while providing modest compensation.
 Survey firms like YouGov provide samples to respond to researcher-provided surveys for a few dollars a respondent; the samples can even be constructed in ways that resemble national representativeness without true random sampling.
 For the more-frugal researchers, survey experiments can be administered on Amazon's Mechanical Turk (MTurk) service, which people perform various tasks online for monetary compensation; these are usually menial tasks like testing website functions.
 But, in recent years, political scientists have been using MTurk to disseminate their survey experiments, as the service is far more affordable than a professional survey firm.